tom-howard/com2009/README.md

 python -m venv venv
 ```

-**[Activate the environment](https://realpython.com/what-is-pip/#using-pip-in-a-python-virtual-environment)** and install the latest verison of Material for MKDocs:
+**[Activate the environment](https://realpython.com/what-is-pip/#using-pip-in-a-python-virtual-environment)** and install the latest version of Material for MKDocs:

 ```
 pip install mkdocs-material